phlask/phlask-map/README.md

 - GitHub Actions (https://github.com/features/actions)
   - Runs the required compute to build the site on ReactJS

+## Testing
+This project uses [Cypress](https://www.cypress.io/) for testing.

+### Running Tests
+This project has been configed to run all tests in the `cypress/integration` directory.
+To run these tests:

+1. `cd` into the root (top-level) directory of the project
+2. ensure that you have all requirements installed with `yarn install` or `npm install`
+3. run `npm run test`

+### Adding Tests
+Please refer to the `cypress.json` file for testing configurations.

+Tests follow the convention of being placed in a `<test-file-name>.spec.js` file where `<test-file-name>` is descriptive of the features/functionality the file tests for.
+Example, `water-tap-viewing.spec.js` tests feature related to viewing taps and the information displayed on the web page.

+To add new tests, create a `*.spec.js` file at the top level of `/cypress/integration`.

+Refer to `/cypress/integration/example` for the kinds of things cypress can test for -- NOTE the `*.spec.js` files are configured to not run when running `npm run test`.

 The site runs on:
 - AWS S3 (https://aws.amazon.com/s3/)
   - Stores the static files generated from the ReactJS build which present the map page